BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Processes/README.md

 ## ACM-build-without-Generates

 Since 2005 this FDP has been used at sites that had not built their Automated Configuration Manager data.
-Generating elements at the time of conversion remains the best approach, but if the opportunity was missed this FTP can catch things up quickly and without risk.
+Generating elements at the time of conversion remains the best approach, but if the opportunity was missed this FDP can catch things up quickly and without risk.

 ## API-Assembler-Examples